joetex/flatstore/README.md

 **onCustomWatched** allows dynamic control on which items to watch (called only once during constructor).

-**onCustomProps** allows mapping the store values or specific key/value that was updated (key/value is always added to props, unless you override key).
+**onCustomProps** allows mapping your own custom component props using key, value, store, or ownProps.

 **flatiron.get** gets a direct reference to the data in store.
 Use **flatiron.copy** to make a deep copy instead.